-A Lunch and Learn series (in-person) and the Careers in Genetics and Genomics series (virtual) are provided annually to present the genetics and genomics career path to high school and undergraduate students.
-The office will offer "Understanding Genetic Variations" sessions at national student research meetings (Annual Biomedical Research Conference for Minority Students, Society for Advancement of Chicanos/Hispanics & Native Americans in Science)) to introduce genetics and genomics and encourage participation in the field.
+The Careers in Genetics and Genomics series (virtual) is provided annually to present the genetics and genomics career path to high school and undergraduate students.
+The office will offer "Understanding Genetic Variations" sessions at national student research meetings (Annual Biomedical Research Conference for Minority Students, Society for Advancement of Chicanos/Hispanics & Native Americans in Science) to introduce genetics and genomics and encourage participation in the field.

-The Medical Genetics Diversity Visiting Students Program was developed by the office to provide underrepresented 4thyear medical students a 4-week clinical rotation beginning in 2022.
-In 2021, we began the Clinical Research Education Training Program (CRETP) to support underrepresented 1st and 2nd-year medical students to introduce them to the field of medical genetics.
-The virtual program, A White Coat and Genes: The Life of a Medical Geneticists, offers 3rd and 4th-year medical students the opportunity to learn about careers in medical genetics from department faculty and students.
+The Medical Genetics Diversity Visiting Students Program was developed by the office to provide underrepresented fourth-year medical students a 4-week clinical rotation beginning in 2022.
+In 2021, we began the

+Clinical Research Education Training Program (CRETP) to introduce underrepresented first and second-year medical students to the field of medical genetics.
+The virtual program, A White Coat and Genes: The Life of a Medical Geneticist, offers third and fourth-year medical students the opportunity to learn about careers in medical genetics from department faculty and students.

 "Let's Learn about One Another" is a series of interactive presentations that began in the summer of 2020 to address the social injustice climate.
 The "Let's Learn" program includes perspectives from the department's widely diverse members.
-The program has offered the "Let's Learn about One Another: Understanding the African American Experience in America" (2020) and "Let's Learn about One Another: Understanding the Asian American and Pacific Islander Experience in America" (2021) utilizing faculty, graduate students, postdoctoral trainees, and staff members sharing their experiences.
-The office also curates an online library of articles regarding diversity, inclusion, and equity for department faculty, trainees, and staff.
+The program has offered the "Let's Learn about One Another: Understanding the African American Experience in America" (2020), "Let's Learn about One Another: Understanding the Asian American and Pacific Islander Experience in America" (2021), and "Let's Learn about One Another: Understanding the Hispanic/Latin/a/o Experience in America (2022) with faculty, graduate students, postdoctoral trainees and staff members sharing their experiences.
+The office also curates an online library of articles regarding diversity, inclusion and equity for department faculty, trainees and staff.